wjakob/nanobind/docs/api_extra.rst

 Nanobind uses the `DLPack <https://github.com/dmlc/dlpack>`_ ABI to represent metadata describing n-dimensional arrays (even when they are exchanged using the buffer protocol).
+Consequently, the set of possible dtypes is :ref:`more restricted <dtype_restrictions>` than that of other nd-array libraries (e.g., NumPy).
 Relevant data structures are located in the ``nanobind::dlpack`` sub-namespace.

 .. cpp:enum-class:: dlpack::dtype_code : uint8_t